Biography

 Orchestra concertmaster

-Vineta Sareika is the first woman in the history of the Berlin Philharmonic to hold the first concertmaster position.
-She is regularly invited as guest concertmaster by the Boston Symphony, Amsterdam Concertgebouw Orchestra, NDR Elbphilharmonie Orchester Hamburg, Brussels Royal Opera Orchestra and the Brussels Philharmonic.
+Vineta Sareika was the first woman in the history of the Berlin Philharmonic to hold the first concertmaster position from 2023 until 2025 when she took the decision to quit this orchestra.
+She is regularly invited as guest concertmaster by the Boston Symphony Orchestra, Amsterdam Concertgebouw Orchestra, NDR Elbphilharmonie Orchester, Munich Philharmonic, Deutsche Oper Berlin, Dresden Philharmonie, Brussels Royal Opera Orchestra and the Brussels Philharmonic.
 From 2010 to 2013 she was the principal concertmaster of Antwerp Symphony Orchestra.
-She has also led the Vienna Philharmonic International Youth Orchestra, the Riga Festival Orchestra and the Santander International Festival Orchestra.

 Teaching